 There are a plethora of fabrics available, suiting all budgets and satisfying a wide platter of tastes.
 The fabric is the most visible part of any furniture and undergoes maximum wear and tear.
 Thus, it becomes important to keep few important factors like durability, cleanability and the resistance to fading.
 The fabrics are also classified on the basis of thread counts and the higher the number, better the resistance to wear and tear.

 Coming to synthetic fabric, they essentially are made up of synthetic fibres.
-Invented as an alternative to natural fiber, it has evolved manifold and has a wide variety for usage according to the requirement and budgets.
+Invented as an alternative to natural fibre, it has evolved manifold and has a wide variety of usage according to the requirement and budgets.
 They offer a good resistance but at the same time, they do have a tendency to wrinkle or fade away.One of the most important factor while selecting such fabric is its quality.
 The lower quality is prone to wear, fading and wrinkling.
-Usually, they are known as imitation fabric and fall in different categories.
+Usually, they are known as imitation fabric and fall into different categories.

 Acetate, acrylic, nylon, polyester and rayon are few trending names.
 Acetate is imitation silk and acrylic is artificial wool.
-Nylon and polyester are not to be used alone and are to be blended with other fibers to prevent excessive wrinkling.
-Talking about rayon, one of the finest artificial fiber fabric, can be used anywhere and is quite durable.
-The high quality rayon gives good final results.
+Nylon and polyester are not to be used alone and are to be blended with other fibres to prevent excessive wrinkling.
+Talking about rayon, one of the finest artificial fibre fabric, can be used anywhere and is quite durable.
+The high-quality rayon gives good final results.

-Appropriate pattern and choice of colour is equally important while one selects the fabric.Also, the kind of light that is received and the type of furniture that has to be covered, should make to top consideration in your list.Since, furniture and fabrics are investments that we do on our comfort part, it is necessary to be watchful for what are we deciding upon.
+Appropriate pattern and choice of colour are equally important while one selects the fabric.Also, the kind of light that is received and the type of furniture that has to be covered should make top consideration on your list.Since furniture and fabrics are investments that we do on our comfort part, it is necessary to be watchful for what are we deciding upon.
 The product stays with us for quite some time and it adds immensely to the aesthetic as well as the comfort value.As I firmly believe, plan in advance to achieve a certain look.
 Happy shopping and decorating.